Friday, 23 December 2011

 Do you have lots of friends?
 Do you think about us?
 Do you also have parties and eat too much ice cream?
 I sometimes think about that second last day before you left us.
 I was holding you but you were uncomfortable, getting lots of bradys and desaturations.
 One of the nurses said that you are not enjoying this.
 I thought to myself, no, offcourse not.
 None of your life has been very enjoyable at all, but being held by your mother is probably one of the few things that you do enjoy.
 After that day things quickly went downhill, but I treasure the special times we had together, even though some people think you didn't enjoy it – I know you did.

 Do you realise how much your life has taught us, and the impact it has had on many people?
 For one thing, I learnt what faith really is.
 Its not holding on to a hope for something that you wish for or want (believe me, I still wish that things could have been different).
 Its not wishful thinking.
 Its not mind over matter.
 Its not refusing to acknowledge or verbalise the facts.
 Its also not verbalising the wish or repeating a magic phrase.
 It's the peace that we have that our Father knows best and that His Word is true and that He is sovereign and therefore no matter what happens, we are safe.
 Faith is not something we do that can make any difference to the outcome.
-Faith is how much we understand the Bible and accept it.
+Our Faith is in Christ and knowing that He is enough.
 Faith is the substance of things hoped for, the evidence of things not seen.
 Some things the Bible predicted have come true already, so in that sense we have an advantage above people like Abraham, Moses and Noah who had faith without seeing what we see.
 Other things we read about, we know will happen, because we have faith.
 Our hope is in Jesus and not in any earthly wish, need or want.

 With love,